Path

 Source

-Create a new path with the specified segments.
+Create a new path with the specified spans.

 The points and weights arrays are read in order, based on the sequence of verbs.